Farseer-NMR/FarSeer-NMR/README.md

 # Documentation

-Find in this repository [Wiki page](https://github.com/Farseer-NMR/FarSeer-NMR/wiki) the Farseer-NMR documentation.
-Also, in the `Documentation` folder you can find Tutorials and additional files to complement the documentation Wiki and PDF.
+The complete Farseer-NMR documentation is available on our [Wiki page](https://github.com/Farseer-NMR/FarSeer-NMR/wiki).

-# Participate in the Farseer-NMR community
+# Participate in the Farseer-NMR development

-Help us to improve.
-If you are a user, share your issues in the issues tab; if you are a developer read our [CONTRIBUTING](https://github.com/Farseer-NMR/FarSeer-NMR/blob/master/CONTRIBUTING.md) guidelines.
+To contribute to the development of Farseer-NMR [visit our GitHub project](https://github.com/Farseer-NMR/FarSeer-NMR).
+If you are a user, share your experience in the issues tab (reporting bugs, suggestions or discussions); if you are a developer read our [CONTRIBUTING](https://github.com/Farseer-NMR/FarSeer-NMR/blob/master/CONTRIBUTING.md) guidelines.

 # Find us!